Nirma/UIFontComplete/README.md

 * Xcode 9.0
 * Swift 4.0+

-## Contribution and Maintenance
+## Contributing to UIFontComplete
-Fonts available on iOS are surely subject to possible change, and when they do the `Font` enum in this library will need to be updated as well.
+**Pull Requests are Welcome!**
-If you would like to help maintain or improve this library please feel free to do so.
+If you feel that this library could be made better then please do so by sending over a pull request!

 ## License